baronwatts/blender-curve-coordinate-points/README.md

 2. Open the text editor and click open <br>
 3. Open this file and click run <br>
 4. Go to Windows > Toggle System Console to see a list of x,y,z coordinates <br>

-(The blender file and this script must be in the same folder for it to work.)